 The certificate program is comprised of 39 hours, and the courses are accredited by the Faculty of Medicine of the University of Toronto for continuing medical education credits.
 To complete the certificate, individuals have to take the Core course and two or three additional elective courses.

-Participants who are not pursing the Certificate have the option of taking elective courses independently.
+Participants who are not pursuing the Certificate have the option of taking elective courses independently.

 The certificate program consists of the Opioid Dependence Treatment Core Course (ODT) and three or four elective courses (listed below):